AlexisCSU/AlexisCSU.github.io/index.md

 * Lab 4

-    Lab 4 is one of my fvorites!
+    Lab 4 is one of my favorites!
 I liked having to learn how to use different data types and have them convert into different measures.
 Coverting Inches into Feet was fun!
 The conversion between two dates is cool too.